Swiftwind Farm - Nigerian DWARF Goats In Nebraska

 Calcium Phosphorus ratio 2:1 some say up to 4:1.
 It is about ration of their food sources.
 Grain/pelleted feed can contribute to this ratio being off causing stones.
 Some add Ammonium Chloride to wethers/bucks feed.
 Or better yet dont feed grain/pellets or only in small quantiites like 1cup per day.
 We feed all alfalfa and have never had a case of UC.
 We know of others who fed too much feed and did get UC.

 Wattles - they are kinda like furry skin tags on the neck, they do nothing.
 Some call them goat jewelry, they are unique to some goats.
 Occasionally a kid is born with a wattle cyst, your vet can fix it easily by swabbing in it with a silver nitrate stick.
-(We do it ourselves now, easy and a permanent fix with no surgery needed.)

 Milking- some milk twice daily approx 12 hrs apart, others milk once a day at the same time each day.
 2-5lbs day milk production.
 1-1.5quarts a day is good production, some produce less & some more.
 Dry off does gradually lessening how often and how much you milk out.
 Milk stand training- dont give up, keep your hand on the udder(like massaging it) when they are acting up so they see they cant get you to stop that way, when they calm down then stop massaging and try milking again.
 We shave some of the hair in back prior to kidding (messy), and we keep udders shaved to get less hair in the milk.